sigasi/sigasi_insights/content/tech/guest-blog-scineric-and-ears-hippo.md

 *Scineric Workspace is a product which can help you to manage sets of files (called a design) with complex dependencies between them in a structured way.
 Customizable structures can easily be shared and enforced between different designs or team members.
 In addition it provides many features such as advanced build management, package management and a Tcl scripting interface to manage designs.*

-Some people use it to manage the academic papers they use in their master’s degree, other people want to use it to manage Latex document generation and clean-up, some people use it to document their C++ code while other people use it to manage and edit IP-XACT component models.
+Some people use it to manage the academic papers they use in their master's degree, other people want to use it to manage Latex document generation and clean-up, some people use it to document their C++ code while other people use it to manage and edit IP-XACT component models.
 However, firmware designs are the main targets for Scineric and it ships with a set of firmware plugins which allows it to easily fit into the daily workflow of a firmware engineer.
 Another possible two sentence description of what Scineric is from a firmware perspective is to simply say:

 *Scineric Workspace is a cross-vendor firmware build and management environment.
 A wrapper for many back-end tools doing the hard work for you by abstracting multiple environments through a modern and intuitive GUI*